 Ann Arbor Parks for Splashing

 The Argo Cascades offer kayaking and tubing as the Huron River bypasses the Argo Dam.
-The canoe livery is open through October 8, but you can always bring your own tube, kayak, or canoe.
+The canoe livery is typically open late April to early October, but you can always bring your own tube, kayak, or canoe.
 Even if you don’t plan to tube or kayak, there are shallow pools near the rock jetties that are perfect for splashing.

 Mill Pond Park in Saline